NewPath-Consulting/wap-addon-wa-iframe/README.md

 #### Run and test
 3. Run `npm start` to run the React compiler.
 4. To test this plugin, activate it from the plugin UI and find "Wild Apricot iFrame" in the block inserter.
-Since the plugin folder is already in the plugins directory, there is no need to reinstall it when you're testing.
+Since the plugin folder is already in the plugins directory, there is no need to reinstall it when you're testing. **Always make sure the build (in `build`) files are up-to-date when testing this plugin**.

-### Other useful `npm` commands
+#### Other useful `npm` commands
 `npm start`
 Starts the build for development.